pak21/tabletoptactics-data/schema.md

 The two primary tables in the database are `shows`, which represents the individual shows, and `armies`, which represents the armies used in each show.

+## 10th Edition WIP

+I'm still working out how all this fits together for 10th Edition.
+Things may need to change!

 ## `shows`

 Each row in this table represents one show.